Bohem1/datum/docs/ComposingRoles.md

 I've already discussed **[the DSC Configuration Data Problem](https://gaelcolas.com/2018/01/29/the-dsc-configuration-data-problem/)** and how it should be structured at a high level, so I'll completely ignore my advice, and _Keep It Super Simple_ to focus on the **Composition Model**.

 I see the composition model as a succession of abstraction layers:

 - the top layer, the **Configuration Data Layer** is 'tool agnostic' (it's just structured data), and the most high-level.
 This is where changes happen more often, and should be very declarative and self documenting, representing the business context for the entities it describes (i.e. `Nodes`, but not exclusively).
 You can call it the **Policies**, because the Data is structured into documents that describe what the entity/object it represents should look like.
 _DSC is the platform to converge the entities into compliance_.

-- the middle layer is the **Configuration layer**, where the data is adapted, transformed and massaged slighlty from business-specific structure into something that makes sense for the Resources, with just a **touch** of orchestration (think [dependsOn](https://docs.microsoft.com/en-us/powershell/dsc/configurations#using-dependson) and [waitfor*](https://docs.microsoft.com/en-us/powershell/dsc/crossnodedependencies)...).
+- the middle layer is the **Configuration layer**, where the data is adapted, transformed and massaged slightly from business-specific structure into something that makes sense for the Resources, with just a **touch** of orchestration (think [dependsOn](https://docs.microsoft.com/en-us/powershell/dsc/configurations#using-dependson) and [waitfor*](https://docs.microsoft.com/en-us/powershell/dsc/crossnodedependencies)...).
 The configuration usually build a 'layered technology stack', in a cohesive unit that represents an entity.
 For instance you could compose NIC, System Disk, OS, Domain, Accounts to represent a basic system.

 - At the bottom, the **Resource layer** is the interface with a specific technology, where atomic changes are made.
 It should have very little logic handling the overall goal, but transpose the DSL into actionable and idempotent actions.
-It usually is the DSC interface to imperative modules, whether they're PowerShell modules, or other such as [Python or C DSC resources for Linux](https://docs.microsoft.com/en-us/powershell/dsc/lnxgroupresource).
+It usually is the DSC interface to imperative modules, whether they're PowerShell modules, or other such as [Python or C DSC resources for Linux](https://docs.microsoft.com/en-us/powershell/dsc/lnxgroupresource). s
 The common mistakes I've seen, is **over-specializing** the middle or lower layer, usually **in response to the challenge** posed with managing **Configuration Data**.

-This surfaces when using too many [ DSC Script Resources](https://docs.microsoft.com/en-us/powershell/dsc/scriptresource) (instead of custom [DSC Resources](https://docs.microsoft.com/en-us/powershell/dsc/authoringresourcemof)), or having big monolithic configurations with lots of logic, and unhelpful parameters (i.e. passing the whole `$ConfigurationData`).
+This surfaces when using too many [DSC Script Resources](https://docs.microsoft.com/en-us/powershell/dsc/scriptresource) (instead of custom [DSC Resources](https://docs.microsoft.com/en-us/powershell/dsc/authoringresourcemof)), or having big monolithic configurations with lots of logic, and unhelpful parameters (i.e. passing the whole `$ConfigurationData`).

 From these layers, how can we compose Configurations in a flexible way, that can be self-documenting, flexible, with a reduced _change domain_ (aka change scope)?

 ## One Role, multiple Configurations